 From the outset, the geopolitical motivations behind the Olympic sabotages were far from clear.
 It is known that any cyberattack in South Korea is, of course, charged to North Korea.
 The so-called "hermit kingdom" has plagued capitalist neighbors with low-level military and cyberwar provocations for years.
 On the eve of the Olympics, the analysts of the computer security company McAfee they warned that Korean-speaking hackers had targeted the Olympic organizers of Pyeongchang with phishing emails and that North Korea was responsible for creating ad hoc malware to target the Olympics' digital infrastructure.

-There have, however, been contradictory signs on the public scene.
-At the start of the Olympics, North Korea seemed to be experiencing a more friendly approach.
-The North Korean dictator, Kim Jong-un, had sent his sister as a diplomatic emissary to the games and invited the South Korean president, Moon Jae-in, to visit the North Korean capital of Pyongyang.
+There were, however, contradictory signs on the public stage.
+At the start of the Olympics, North Korea seemed to be experimenting with a friendlier approach.
+The North Korean dictator, Kim Jong-un, had sent his sister as a diplomatic emissary to the games and had invited South Korean president Moon Jae-in to visit the North Korean capital of Pyongyang.
 The two countries had even launched the idea of participating in the Games with a single women's hockey team.
-Why would North Korea launch a disruptive cyber attack in the middle of the Games?
+So why should North Korea launch a disruptive cyberattack in the middle of the Games?

 Then there was Russia.
 The Kremlin had its motive for an attack on Pyeongchang.
-The investigations into doping by Russian athletes had led to a humiliating result before the 2018 Olympics: its athletes would have been allowed to compete, but not to wear Russian colors or accept medals on behalf of their country.
-For years, prior to that verdict, a state-sponsored Russian hacker team known as Fancy Bear had reacted, stolen and leaked data about doping practices.
-Russia's exile from the games was exactly the kind of leverage that could inspire the Kremlin to trigger a disruptive attack during the opening ceremony.
-If the Russian government had not been able to enjoy the Olympics, then nobody would have.
+Doping investigations by Russian athletes had led to a humiliating result before the 2018 Olympics: his athletes would be allowed to compete, but not to wear Russian colors or accept medals on behalf of their country.
+For years prior to that verdict, a state-sponsored Russian hacker team known as Fancy Bear had been fighting back, stealing and leaking data about doping practices.
+Russia's exile from the games was exactly the kind of leverage that could inspire the Kremlin to unleash a disruptive attack at the opening ceremony.
+If the Russian government couldn't enjoy the Olympics, then nobody would.